-Wise County is a rural county located adjacent to the third largest metropolitan area in the United States known as the Dallas - Fort Worth Metroplex (DFW).
+Wise County is a rural county located adjacent to one of the fastest growing/ largest metropolitan areas in the United States known as the Dallas - Fort Worth Metroplex (DFW).
 This presents several challenges with rapid growth occurring at double digit pace for the past several years making neighborhood identification more difficult with some areas undergoing rapid transition from old to new.
 Wise County has very limited number of homogenous neighborhoods where construction type, age, and quality are similar.
 In some of areas the neighborhood will include the entire City or ISD boundary and may be spread across large portions of rural area.